-If you eat for emotional reasons—when you’re sad, mad, glad, stressed, or lonely—you probably eat in order to feel better.
-And eating works!
+Everyone eats for emotional reasons!
+We eat to celebrate, connect, and relax.
+We may also eat when we are experiencing uncomfortable emotions.
+If you eat for emotional reasons—when you’re sad, mad, glad, stressed, or lonely—you may be eating in order to feel better – because eating works!

-Unfortunately, you usually feel worse afterward—emotionally and physically.
+Unfortunately, sometimes you may feel worse afterward—emotionally and physically.
 That may cause you to beat yourself up—quite literally adding insult to injury.
 The guilt and shame become yet another trigger for emotional eating, feeding the eat-repent-repeat cycle.

 What if the first step to breaking this cycle is self-compassion instead of self-criticism?
 How might that help?
 And more important, where do you start?